sualeh/system-exit-21/.github/README.md

     B -->|Calls| C
 ```

-If "Library 1" supports Java 21, and does not substitute a custom security manager, it can cause the "Web application" to terminate without warning.
+If "Library 1" starts supporting Java 21, and so does not substitute a custom security manager, it can cause the "Web application" to terminate without warning.

+For example, look at [this note from Apache Ant](https://github.com/apache/ant/commit/689b6ea90ee1fbad580a437137d80609c9336f12) which says a custom security manager will be substituted if running on versions of Java lower than Java 18, but not on Java 18 and above.
+Other libraries are taking similar approaches.

 This project boils the problem down to essentials.
 We have a simple Java class that calls `System.exit(...)`, which in turn is invoked by Apache Ant.
 On Java 8, Apache Ant intercepts `System.exit(...)` and the build completes.
 On Java 21 though, [Apache Ant no longer intercepts `System.exit(...)`](https://github.com/apache/ant/commit/689b6ea90ee1fbad580a437137d80609c9336f12), resulting in a terminated build with no logs or exceptions.